BrooksIan/CensusEcon/README.md

 ### For Cloudera Data Science Workbench
 1. Log into CDSW and upload the project
-2. Open a terminal on a session and run the loaddata.sh
+2. Open a terminal on a session and run the loaddata.sh script

 ## License
 Unlike all other Apache projects which use Apache license, this project uses an advanced and modern license named The Star And Thank Author License (SATA).
 Please see the [LICENSE](LICENSE) file for more information.